 Your wireless router will almost always come with a pre-set password to let you connect your devices over wi-fi.
-However, these password can sometimes be generic to that ISP, or else so nonsensical that you have to double check it every time you want to connect a friend's smartphone.
+However, these passwords can sometimes be generic to that ISP, or else so nonsensical that you have to double check it every time you want to connect a friend's smartphone.

 Help is at hand though, as it is possible to change your password with just a few simple steps.
 Read on as we explain how to change your wi-fi password - including specific steps for BT, Sky or Virgin Media routers.